v2kiran/blog/src/pages/posts/2018-02-09---console-session-already-in-progress/index.md

 In my case the remote computer had an IPaddress of `192.168.1.7` whereas I was trying to rdp to `192.168.1.6` .

-What had happened was that the remote computer had somehow lost the IPaddress it previosuly held `192.168.1.6` and obtained a new one `192.168.1.7`.To make matters worse my Ipad now held the troublesome IPaddress of `192.168.1.6` which explained why I was able to ping it.
+What had happened was that the remote computer had somehow lost the IPaddress it previosuly held `192.168.1.6` and obtained a new one `192.168.1.7`.To make matters worse my source machine now held the troublesome IPaddress of `192.168.1.6` which explained why I was able to ping it.

-Since this was working before it never occured to me that the IPaddress might have changed.
+Since this was working before it never occured to me that the IPaddresses might have changed.

-Essentially I was trying to rdp from my windows 10 machine to my Ipad which was never going to work but the error message was misleading and hence the saga that followed.
+Essentially I was trying to rdp from lets say computer named "PC1" to "PC1"(inception) which was never going to work but the error message was misleading and hence the saga that followed.

 I have listed all the steps that I tried because some of them may help people having the same or similar issue.